185SE14THST/ng-military-psych-training-readiness/README.md

 ![Screen shot](https://github.com/185SE14THST/ng-military-psych-training-readiness/blob/master/sample.jpg "Sample")

 This repo contains the samples that demonstrate devilering 'training modules' to the United States military branch workers.
 With further development the sample may show:
-* A list of psycological or training modules.
+* A list of psycological or training modules using a NoSQL-backend called via REST API.
-* A scoring algorithm for instant performance feedback.
+* A scoring algorithm for instant performance feedback displayed using Google Charts.
-* Internal credential exchange for secure access systems (i.e., CAC)
+* Internal credential exchange for secure access systems (i.e., CAC).
-* SCORM compliance integration
+* SCORM compliance integration (i.e., BlackBoard).

 > **Note:** If you are unfamiliar with Git and GitHub, you can download the entire collection as a
 > [ZIP file](https://github.com/185SE14THST/ng-military-psych-training-readiness/archive/master.zip), but be